ShaynaStocktonUST/indicators-documentation/docs/setup-salesforce-indicators/index.md

 ![Salesforce Indicators Data Model](../images/setup/DataStructure.png){: width="590"}

 * Consider your field design.
 Design field to be multi-use where ever possible.

+{: .info-title}
+>In Progress
+>
-  * 🛠 *this needs to be built out further describing the challenge of using boolean fields with other data, giving the example of memberships (is active) and months to end date*
+>This needs to be built out further describing the challenge of using boolean fields with other data, giving the example of memberships (is active) and months to end date

 * Are you using [Declarative Lookup Rollup Summaries (DLRS)?](https://github.com/SFDO-Community/Salesforce-Indicators/wiki/Additional-Complementary-Apps-and-Components-to-Enhance-Your-Org#declarative-lookup-rollup-summary-salesforce-open-source-commons) Consider whether DLRS could help you surface the data for the indicators you need.